rems-project/sail-x86-from-acl2/README.md

 * `handwritten_tokens.py` contains the names and types of the handwritten functions contained in `handwritten.sail`.
 * `manualInterventions.py` contains the code for Lisp forms which do not conform to the assumptions made in the translation functions and where a special case is required.

-**Configuration Scripts**
+**Configuration Files**

-* `config_files.py` contains file paths, most notably for locating the ACL2 model and setting output folder.
+* `config.toml.in` is a configuration file template that should be copied to `config.toml` to enable it.
+It contains file paths, most notably for locating the ACL2 model and setting output folder.
 There are some global options in here as well.
 * `config_patterns.py` defines the slice of the model to translate by either specifying Lisp forms to exclude from files otherwise translated, or by specifying Lisp forms to translate from files otherwise excluded.
 * `config_function_maps.py` contains mappings of Lisp tokens to Python translation functions (drawn from the translation function files above).
 These tables are used each time a token is encountered during translation.